sandialabs/Spitfire/spitfire_docs/source/timeintegration.rst

 - implicit: six-stage, L-stable, order 4 method: ``ESDIRK64``

 With the time-steppers listed above, Spitfire provides several means of driving a simulation in time.
-All simulations, whether with explicit or implicit methods, with a constant or adaptive time step, are driven by Spitfire's ``Governor`` class.
+All simulations, whether with explicit or implicit methods, with a constant or adaptive time step, are driven by Spitfire's ``odesolve`` method.
-The governor manages the logging of information and in-situ post-processing of user data as the simulation proceeds.
-It also manages the evaluation of the Jacobian/preconditioning matrix used in implicit methods, depending upon performance of nonlinear and linear solvers in each implicit time step.
+This method manages the logging of information and in-situ post-processing of user data as the simulation proceeds, evaluation of the Jacobian/preconditioning matrix used in implicit methods, depending upon performance of nonlinear and linear solvers in each implicit time step.
-Termination of time integration is managed by the ``Governor`` too.

 Spitfire's Abstraction of the Implicit Solver Stack